|

 OGIEK

-Copyright © 2004, yoshi shimizu
+© 2004, ECOTERRA Intl. / yoshi shimizu)

-Kihooko kiunaga uta mugeete
+Kihooko kiunaga

-- The Truth is Stronger than Weapons !
+is Stronger than Weapons !

-Muacha mila ni mtumwa - Once
+Muacha mila ni

-you forget your culture you become a slave !
+mtumwa - Once you forget your culture you become a slave !

-The Ogiek,
+The

-an indigenous people living mainly in
+Ogiek, an indigenous people living mainly

-Kenya's Mau and Mt.Elgon Forests, are fighting to remain in
+in Kenya's Mau and Mt.Elgon Forests, are fighting to remain

-their ancestral homeland.
+in their ancestral homeland.
 The former government tried to force

 them out of the forests, allegedly to protect the environment.
-But

-the Ogiek pose not only no environmental threat, but are actually
+But the Ogiek pose not only no environmental threat, but are actually

 the guardians of these forests since time immemorial.